Old McDonald’s: Historical Photos, Vintage Advertisements and the Original Menus, 1950s-1980s

 The brothers asked for $2.7 million ($23.4 million in 2021 dollars), which Kroc did not have.
 Harry J. Sonneborn was able to raise the money for him, and Kroc bought the founding brothers’ interests in the company.

-This purchase laid the groundwork for positioning the comp any for an IPO and making McDonald’s the top fast-food chain in the country.
+This purchase laid the groundwork for positioning the company for an IPO and making McDonald’s the top fast-food chain in the country.

 The exact process by which the company was sold is not known; it is depicted as a hostile takeover by Kroc in the 2016 biographical film The Founder, but that portrayal has been disputed, and interviews from the time suggest a more voluntary transition.